-“In a bit.”
-I said, as I hurriedly shoved everything in my pack.
+“In a bit,” I said as I shoved everything in my pack.

 “Can you show me how to use my GPS?”

-“I've not read my directions either.”
-I said as I stuffed my tarp into the big front pocket of my pack.
-I actually thought that would be a deterrent.
+“I’ve not read my directions either,” I said as I stuffed my tarp into the big front pocket of my pack.
+I thought that would be a deterrent.

-I heard the quick zipper, and glanced over to see Amy literally roll from her tent and bound to her feet.
+I heard the quick zipper and glanced to see Amy roll from her tent and bound to her feet.
 Ten years older than me, and no stiffness, hesitation – nothing.
 She looked EXACTLY as she had last night.
 She marched towards me, hand outstretched, holding her brand new GPS.

 “Do you have your directions?
 I can read them for you and explain.”
 I said with an innocent expression.
 She had been indignant at my lack of faith in her hiking abilities.
 I was sure she would be even more offended at me suggesting she had subpar comprehensive skills.
 I was wrong – again.

 Suddenly – a voice from an angel!
 “I have that same GPS.”
-I think it was Robbie, but was not sure since it emanated from tent city.
+I think it was Robbie, but I was unsure since it emanated from tent city.

-Amy swerved, and I leapt, pushing through the brush up the hill, mumbling that I was headed out since she had help.
-I had spotted the brown graphite post with the CDT sticker, and already had a plan.
+Amy swerved, and I leaped, pushing through the brush up the hill, mumbling that I was headed out since she had help.
+I had spotted the brown graphite post with the CDT sticker and already had a plan.

-Everyone listened, and Jason turned silently and headed down the rocky, dirt road.
-Second day, and I was already bypassing the trail and road walking.
+Everyone listened, and Jason turned silently and headed down the rocky dirt road.
+I was already bypassing the trail and road walking on the second day.
 Damn.
 The others followed behind, exclaiming that maybe we should try the trail.
 Jason continued, and I did not look back.

 I caught up with Jason in short order.
-He marched with head down, sun hat pulled low over his sunglass covered eyes.
-I glanced over to see no apparent sunblock covering his freckled skin, which was topped by tufts of strawberry brown hair sticking out from under his hat.
+He marched with head down, sun hat pulled low over his sunglass-covered eyes.
+I saw no apparent sunblock covering his freckled skin, which was topped by tufts of strawberry-brown hair sticking out from under his hat.

 “Want some sunscreen?”
 I said.

-I moved on, gazing out down the long, endless dirt road. it seemed to stretch on forever before disappearing into the scrub in the distance.
-It was also hot, very hot, and there were no trees.
-The sun had come up, and everything had instantly heated up as it breached the horizon.
-Heat rising from the baking ground, undulated in the distance, causing me to become slightly dizzy as I focused out ahead of me, so I turned my attention back to my feet.
+I moved on, gazing out down the long, endless dirt road. it seemed to stretch forever before disappearing into the scrub in the distance.
+It was also hot and boiling, and there were no trees.
+The sun had risen, and everything had instantly heated up as it breached the horizon.
+Heat rising from the baking ground undulated in the distance, causing me to become slightly dizzy as I focused ahead, so I turned my attention back to my feet.

 I turned to see all four hikers behind me, crammed under a bush on the side of the road.
 I slowly walked back.
 Someone must be hurt.
 I slowed as I approached, smiling and looking at them inquisitively.

 “Everything ok?”
 I said.
-We had been walking for about 30 minutes.
+We walked for about 30 minutes.

-The moans started as they all proceeded to slowly rise, reaching down to grab their packs and heave them onto their backs.
-Back packing zombies….
+The moans started as they all rose slowly, reaching down to grab their packs and heave them onto their backs.
+Backpacking zombies…

 Two hours and three breaks later, we had completed two miles, and the group stood staring at the graphite post on the left side of the road.
 I had been sitting on a hot rock waiting for a while, and I watched as they all turned in unison to the right – staring at the brown graphite pole (more like a flat stick, really) that stood on the other side of the road.
 The trail continued out into the dry, thorny brush.
 I was going to HATE I had only brought shorts.